lizardman301/Lizard-bot-rsf/README.md

 Immediately after the bot joins the server use the command `!edit botrole <role>` with the role of your choice to make it so that only those with that role can access the commands meant for the Tournament Organizers.
 From there, feel free to use all the commands listed below to adjust the bot to your needs.

+### Note about Challonge

+If the Challonge community that organizes the tournaments does **NOT** have a dedicated subdomain, e.g. challonge.com/communities/1c9ef6d4805d8a3071631f4f, then **Challonge's API** will **ALWAYS** be unable to find the tournament.
+None of the Challonge integration will work until the community becomes a ["Pro" community](https://challonge.com/communities/about#pro-features) and sets a custom subdomain, e.g. redditfighting.challonge.com

+If the Challonge community tournament does not add the Lizard-BOT Challonge account as a collaborator or a tournament hosted by a Challonge user, the checkin command **WILL** work but the seeding command will **NOT** work.
+This is because tournaments are read-only by default.
+Any attempts by Lizard-BOT to updating seeding numbers will fail since Lizard-BOT doesn't have permissions.

 ## TO Commands

 These commands will only be available to be used by those with the role mentioned above.